50.04 Isola (I) - Chiavenna (I), ViaSpluga

 Directions

-The viaSpluga is marked throughout from Thusis to Chiavenna as regional hiking trail No. 50, as well as with brown viaSpluga signposts.
+The viaSpluga is signposted throughout from Thusis to Chiavenna as regional hiking route no. 50 and with brown viaSpluga signposts.

 Directions